ComputeCanada/molmodsim-vmd-visualization/_episodes/06-tcl_scripting.md

 {: .vmd}

 #### Rotation around a bond
-Convert cis-lutein to trans- by rotating around the bond C15-C35 by 180 degrees.
+- Convert cis-lutein to trans- by rotating around the bond C15-C35 by 180 degrees.

 ![Cis- and trans- isomers of lutein]({{ page.root }}/fig/rotation.png){:width="400"}

-Load the file `workshop_vmd/example_05/LUT-noh.pdb` Load the file `workshop/pdb/carotenoids/LUT.pdb`.
+Load the file `workshop_vmd/example_05/LUT-noh.pdb`
 ~~~
 # Select atoms to rotate
 set sel [atomselect top "serial 1 to 21"]